 LPC Class of 2017

-Leadership Portage County (LPC) challenges participants to broaden their understanding of Portage County and develop their leadership skills through networking, education, and community involvement.
+Leadership Portage County (LPC) challenges participants to broaden their understanding of Portage County and develop their leadership skills through network development, education, and community engagement.

-The 10-month curriculum is an intensive, county-oriented leadership development program designed to give potential and emerging leaders the skills, knowledge, and ongoing support they need to succeed.
-As a participant in LPC, you will grow professionally and personally from a variety of leadership, teambuilding, communication and self-awareness exercises.
-Coordinated by expert facilitators, these activities will grow and shape you as a leader, enabling you to take on the challenge of effective leadership.
+The 10-month curriculum is an intensive leadership development program designed to give all leaders the skills, knowledge, and on-going support they need to succeed.
+LPC is not only for new or young professionals, but instead for leaders of all ages and titles.
+Participants in LPC will grow professionally and personally from the variety of leadership, team-building, communication and self-awareness exercises that are part of the curriculum.

 Immerse yourself in all aspects of Portage County life, business, and history.
 Each class day is carefully crafted to create hands-on opportunities, connect you with experts, and take you behind the scenes.